-1.6.8 In-place Density
+1.6.5 In-place Density

 Obtain one random 100 mm 4 inch or 150 mm 6 inch diameter core from the mat and joint of each sublot in accordance with ASTM D5361/D5361M for determining in-place density.
 Where different job mix formulas are required as part of the same project, and are adjacent to one another, follow the same joint density sampling and joint density testing instructions of this specification.
 Cut samples neatly with a diamond core drill bit.
 Obtain random cores that are the full thickness of the layer being placed.
 Select core locations randomly using the procedures contained in ASTM D3665.
 Locate cores for mat density no closer than 300 mm 12 inches from a transverse or longitudinal joint including the pavement edge.
 Center all cores for joint density on the joint.
 Discard samples that are clearly defective as a result of sampling and take an additional random core.
-When the random core is less than 25 mm 1 inch thick, it will not be included in the analysis.
+When the random core is less than $25\ mm\ 1$ inch thick, it will not be included in the analysis.
 In this case, obtain another random core sample.
 Clean and tack coat dry core holes before filling with asphalt mixture.
 Fill all core holes with asphalt mixture and compact using a manual (hand-held) Marshall hammer to the density specified.
 Provide all tools, labor, and materials for cutting samples, cleaning, and filling the cored pavement.
 Measure in-place density in accordance with ASTM D2726/D2726M using each core obtained from the mat and joint.

-1.6.9 Surface Smoothness
+1.6.6 Surface Smoothness

-Use a straightedge and profilograph for measuring surface smoothness of pavements.
-Use the profilograph method for all longitudinal testing, except for paving lanes less than 161 m0.10 miles, and at the ends of the paving limits for the project.
+Use a straightedge and profilograph for measuring surface smoothness ofpavements.
+Use the profilograph method for all longitudinal testing, except for paving lanes less than 400 meters 0.10 miles in length.
+Use the straightedge method for transverse testing, for longitudinal testing where the length of each pavement lane is less than 400 meters 0.10 miles, and at the ends of the paving limits for the project.
 Use the straightedge to also perform smoothness checks for any localized areas that look suspicious, including localized areas that were already tested with the profilograph.
+Perform all testing in the presence of the Government.
 Maintain detailed notes of the testing results and provide a copy to the Government immediately after each day's testing.
 Where drawings show required deviations from a plane surface (for instance crowns, drainage inlets), finish the surface to meet the approval of the Government.

-1.6.9.1 Smoothness Requirements
+1.6.6.1 Smoothness Requirements

-1.6.9.1.1 Straightedge Testing
+1.6.6.1.1 Straightedge Testing

-Provide finished surfaces of the pavements with no abrupt change of 3 mm 1/8 inch or more, and all pavements within the tolerances specified in Table 5 when checked with an approved 4 m 12 foot straightedge.
+Provide finished surfaces of the pavements with no abrupt change of $3\ mm\ 1/8$ inch or more, and all pavements within the tolerances specified in Table 5 when checked with an approved $4\ m\ 12$ foot straightedge.

-Table 5 Straightedge Surface SmoothnessPavements Pavement Category Direction of Testing Tolerance, mm inch Runways, taxiways, and landing zones Longitudinal 31/8 Transverse 61/4 Shoulders (outside edge stripe) Longitudinal 61/4 Transverse 61/4 Calibration hardstands and compass swinging bases Longitudinal 31/8 Transverse 31/8 All other airfield pavements (including overruns) and helicopter Longitudinal 61/4 paved areas Transverse 61/4
+Table 5 Pavement Category Straightedge Surface Smoothnes Direction of Testing Tolerance, mm inch Runways, taxiways, and landing zones Longitudinal 31/8 Transverse 61/4 Shoulders (outside edge stripe) Longitudinal 61/4 Transverse 61/4 Calibration hardstands and compass swinging bases Longitudinal 31/8 Transverse 31/8 All other airfield pavements (including overruns) and helicopter Longitudinal 61/4 paved areas Transverse 61/4

-1.6.9.1.2 Profilograph Testing
+1.6.6.1.2 Profilograph Testing

 Provide finished surfaces of runways, taxiways and landing zones with a Profile Index not greater than 110 mm per km 7 inches per mile when tested with an approved California-type profilograph per ASTM E1274.
-For pavements other than runways, taxiways and landing zones, provide finished surfaces with a Profile Index not greater than 140mm per km9 inches per mile when tested with an approved California-type profilograph per ASTM E1274.
+For pavements other than runways, provide finished surfaces with a Profile Index not greater than 140 mm per km 9 inches per mile when tested with an approved California-type profilograph per ASTM E1274.

-1.6.9.2 Testing Method
+1.6.6.2 Testing Method